 Conditional Close Orders

-A Conditional Close Order is automatically placed when the order for opening the position is executed.
-It creates an opposing order intended to close the position.
+A Conditional Close Order is automatically placed when the order for opening the spot positions on margin is executed.
+It creates an opposing order intended to close the spot positions on margin.

-- If you close the position using another order, the conditional close order can end up creating a new position in the opposite direction.
+- If you close the spot position on margin using another order, the conditional close order can end up creating a new spot position on margin in the opposite direction.

 Order Start/Expiration Time